getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_model_get.rst

-    Assembly of the tangent system taking into account the terms from all bricks. <literal>option</literal>, if specified, should be 'build_all', 'build_rhs', 'build_matrix'.
+    Assembly of the tangent system taking into account the terms from all bricks. <literal>option</literal>, if specified, should be 'build_all', 'build_rhs', 'build_matrix', 'build_rhs_with_internal',
+    'build_matrix_condensed', 'build_all_condensed'.
     The default is to build the whole tangent linear system (matrix and rhs).
     This function is useful to solve your problem with you own solver.

   ``{nbit, converged} = gf_model_get(model M, 'solve'[, ...])``